NinaZumel/NinaZumel.github.io/_books/2015-06-18-selected-short-stories.md

 ---
+author: Rabindranath Tagore
 author_profile: true
+book_category: Literary Fiction
+date: 2015-06-18
 layout: review
-date: 2015-06-18
-title: "Selected Short Stories"
-author: Rabindranath Tagore
-book_category: Literary Fiction
 olid: OL7394616M
+title: Selected Short Stories
 ---

 I loved this so much.
 Every so often, I remember Tagore, and go find more of his short stories---there are easy to find public domain translations on Project Gutenberg, and other places.
 And I fall in love again.